apache/trafficserver/doc/developer-guide/api/functions/TSRecYAMLConfigParse.en.rst

    This contains information about the parsed record field.
 This will be passed back to the `TSYAMLRecNodeHandler` when you call `TSRecYAMLConfigParse`.
 This class holds the record name as well as the YAML node in case the caller wants to use this information to manipulate the record.
+   The record name set is just a reflection of what was build from the YAML document parsing.
+This API will not perform any check against the internal ATS records.
+The record validation should be done by the caller, for instance, by calling `TSHttpTxnConfigFind`.

 .. var:: const char* field_name